showell/elm-py/articles/AboutDict.md

 I do a deep dive on its implementation and discuss some other explorations related to Dict.

-The current version of Dict was primarily authored by Robin Hansen.
+The current version of Dict was primarily authored by Robin H Hansen.
 You may find his talk about [persistent collections](https://www.youtube.com/watch?v=mmiNobpx7eI&app=desktop) interesting.